Derrytobo/alx-pre_course/0x01-git/README.md

-My first readme, I geting to, love it
+My first readme, I'm geting to, love it